esyker/Enterprise_Integration2021/README.md

 # Modules

-Our project enterprise integration system is divided into 5 modules, which can be found in the SafeHomeIoT project folder:
+Our project enterprise integration system is divided into several modules, the following modules implement the Telecommunications Provider and Network activity:

 1. simulator
 2. provisioning